-

 This isn’t about choosing sides, it’s about recognising that one-size-fits-all approaches no longer work for today’s diverse workforce.

-The middle management bottleneck
+Overcoming the middle management bottleneck in wellbeing delivery

 If you’ve struggled to engage middle managers in wellbeing initiatives, you’re not alone.
 Nearly every participant identified this as their biggest challenge.
 “How do you get it across to middle-managers who are living it everyday?
 This is the hardest stakeholder group,” explained one HR director.